One core course (three credits)

 For students in Arts and Sciences, it is possible to enroll in coursework to satisfy the DH certificate requirements after you have completed departmental coursework and comprehensive exams.
 For example, students will usually need to enroll in the Practicum during their final semester of graduate work.
 Post-comprehensive coursework does not impose any financial burden to a student or that student's department.

-Most PhD students with significant DH interest will find that the certificate fits their course of study, even if they are in the later years of their doctoral program.
-They are often surprised to learn that their coursework, workshops, RA-ships, and dissertation work have already situated them as good candidates for the certificate.
-Students and advisors any questions should contact Rennie Mapp at firstname.lastname@example.org as soon as possible to discuss how the certificate might work for them.
+Most PhD students with significant DH interest will often find that the certificate fits their course of study, even if they are in the later years of their doctoral program.
+In many cases their coursework, workshops, RA-ships, and dissertation work have already situated them as good candidates for the certificate.
+Contact Rennie Mapp to learn more about how upper-level graduate students can qualify for the certificate.